k2controls/piRover02/sprint1/week04/index.md

 ---

 ### Assignments
+1. Power Supply - video report-out
+  - See Week 3 for requirements, data, and rubric
+  - 50 points

-- Digital Outputs
+2. Digital Outputs
   - Submit .docx or .pdf file with measurements and detailed summary.
     - See instructions for summary.
-    - Detailed response is required.
+    - Detailed response is required in final summary prompt.
     - Discuss high-side and low-side configurations and constraints when driving loads using a GPIO port.
     - Discuss any issues with the procedures.
-  - Digital Output - video lab check
+3. Digital Output - Lab Check
+  - Completed during class?
+  - If not, include short video.
-    - Submit video.
-Be sure to show resistor configuration on breadboard.
+  - Be sure to show resistor configuration on breadboard.
-- Digital Outputs - Driving high current loads - video lab check
-  - Submit video of Amber blink